vue-a11y/eslint-plugin-vuejs-accessibility/README.md

 Ensure you have `node` and `yarn` installed on your system.
 Then run `yarn` in the root of the repository to install the dependencies.

+### Adding a new rule

+To add a new rule, you need to take the following steps:

+- Add the configuration and require to `src/index.js`.
+- Add the rule itself into `src/rules`.
+- Add the corresponding test in `src/rules/__tests__`.
+- Add the corresponding documentation in `docs/rules`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/kddeisz/eslint-plugin-vue-accessibility.